中文

 ..

-Holistic, Strategic 1-on-1 Mentorship
+1-on-1 Mentorship

 .

-For many families, the greatest cost isn’t fees—it’s opportunity loss.
-When a student doesn’t receive trusted third-party guidance early enough, or doesn’t complete the journey with clarity and consistency, doors close unnecessarily.
-ThreeEQ’s mentorship goes far beyond “college admissions consulting”; it integrates practical psychology, strategic positioning, and long-term personal development so students grow in capability and character while achieving outstanding outcomes.
+For many families, the greatest cost is opportunity loss and long-term regret, not fees.
+When a student does not receive trusted third-party guidance early enough, or does not complete the journey with clarity and consistency, doors can close unnecessarily.
+ThreeEQ’s mentorship goes far beyond traditional college consulting or career and life coaching.

 At Stanford University, Mr. Ma inspired Stanford undergraduate and graduate students by guest-lecturing on “Honing the ‘OS and Apps’ of Your Entrepreneurial Mind and Soul.”